Delhi–Meerut Regional Rapid Transit System: Stations

 The RRTS corridor will originate from Jangpura—where construction is currently underway—and take its course from Sarai Kale Khan: both stations are located in Delhi.
-Thereafter, it will run through Ghaziabad—whence three more corridors to Jewar, Hapur, and Khurja have been proposed to connect the nearby towns and cities lying in Uttar Pradesh with the National Capital Region—and terminate at Meerut.
-The corridor will include 16 stations, with 9 additional stations serving as intermediate stops for the Meerut Metro, where the RapidX services will not stop.
-However, there will be four stations—Meerut South, Shatabdi Nagar, Begumpul, and Modipuram—where the RRTS and Meerut Metro will be integrated, allowing stops for both services.
-The corridor currently has 11 stations and one depot functional, with 5 more along the Meerut Metro and another depot under construction.
+Thereafter, it runs through Ghaziabad—whence three more corridors to Jewar, Hapur, and Khurja have been proposed to connect the nearby towns and cities lying in Uttar Pradesh with the National Capital Region—and terminates at Meerut.
+The corridor includes 16 stations, with 9 additional stations serving as intermediate stops for the Meerut Metro, where the RapidX services will not stop.
+However, there are stations—Meerut South, Shatabdi Nagar, Begumpul, and Modipuram—where the RRTS and Meerut Metro are integrated, allowing stops for both services.
+The corridor currently has 15 stations and one depot functional, with the Jangpura station currently under construction.
 The stations' exterior designs are inspired by the hue of the plumage of the peacock, the national bird of India.
 The following list outlines the stations, their integration with existing transport modes and their statuses.